ghivert/redraw/README.md

 The difference between the three is the signature of the resulting component.
 `component` accepts props and children, `component_` accepts only props, and `component__` do not accept anything.
 See it as a way to create an empty component, used with contexts or internal state for instance.
+You cannot create a component that accept children but no props.
+While it can feel boilerplaty at first, that is a design decision.
+Most of the time, components that accept children also accept props, so it's not worth creating another API and add overhead for a function that will almost not be used.

 ### `forward_ref`-family functions